 11: Trek back to Pangboche (3,901 m.)

-We return to Pangboche along the same route since we took to Imja Tse (Island) Peak base camp, passing through open alpine hilly terrain with spectacular mountain vistas.
+We return to Pangboche along the same route as we took to Imja Tse (Island) Peak base camp, passing through open alpine hilly terrain with spectacular mountain vistas.

 12: Namche Bazaar (3,440 m)